YingLiu4203/LearningKivy/Ch05 Events and Properties/Events and Properties.md

 When you read the property, it returns a tuple of Python values.
 * `DictProperty`: it represents a dict.

-Use of property events involves three steps: declare a property, change a property value, handle a property event.
+Use of property events involves fours steps: declare a property, bind a property change event, change a property value, and handle a property event.

 ### 1. Property Declaration
-A Kivy property must be declared as a class attribute.
+A Kivy property must be declared as a **class**, not an instance, attribute.
-A Kivy property is an instance of the above property classes.
+A Kivy property is an instance of one of the above property classes.
-Following is a widget class that has two properties:
+Following is a widget class ([./source/0501](./source/0501)) that has two properties:

 ```python
 class CustomBtn(Widget):